Oil above $56 on U.S. stimulus hopes ahead of Biden inauguration

 “Increased fiscal support means more growth and higher U.S. oil demand,” said Eugen Weinberg of Commerzbank.
 “What is more, the oil market is likely to remain in supply deficit both in the first quarter and in the year as a whole.”

-A record output cut by OPEC and its allies, known as OPEC+, in 2020 helped lift prices from historic lows.
+A record output cut by OPEC and its allies, a group known as OPEC+, last year helped to lift prices from historic lows.

 This month Brent hit an 11-month high of $57.42, helped by Saudi Arabia pledging to make additional, voluntarily cuts and most OPEC+ members agreeing to keep output steady in February.

 Oil drew more support from expectations of lower U.S. crude inventories.
-Analysts estimate crude stocks fell by 300,000 barrels.
-The first of the week’s two supply reports is due on Wednesday from the American Petroleum Institute.
+Analysts estimate crude stocks fell by 300,000 barrels in the week to Jan.
+15. The first of the week’s two supply reports is due on Wednesday from the American Petroleum Institute.
 [EIA/S]

 Gains were limited by concern about near-term demand as COVID-19 infections rise.

-China’s capital Beijing on Wednesday announced some stricter COVID-19 control measures.
+China’s capital, Beijing, on Wednesday announced stricter COVID-19 control measures.
 Germany on Tuesday extended a lockdown for most shops and schools.

-Additional reporting by Sonali Paul in Melbourne and Shu Zhang in Singapore; editing by Jason Neely
+Additional reporting by Sonali Paul in Melbourne and Shu Zhang in Singapore; Editing by Jason Neely and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.